idanmiara/ordered-set/README.md

 ## Other implementations

-The included implementation of OrderedSet is fully compatible with the following implementation:
+The included implementation of OrderedSet is fully compatible with the following implementations (which are not fully compatible with each other):
+* https://pypi.org/project/ordered-set/ - by Elia Robyn Lake (original implementation of `OrderedSet`)
 * https://pypi.org/project/orderedset/ - by Simon Percivall (faster implementation of `OrderedSet` using Cython, which currently only works for Python<3.9)

 The included implementation of StableSet is fully compatible with the following implementation: